DenZet18/epl-football-talent-compression/README.md

 - **Z-score standardization:** Standardization is performed within season and position groups, emphasizing relative dominance rather than absolute quality changes over time.

 Future work will extend this framework to other top European leagues and Major League Soccer, enabling cross-league comparison of compression dynamics under different competitive and structural conditions.
 Additional extensions include WAR-style composite metrics, alternative percentile-based floor definitions, and role-sensitive weighting schemes to capture more nuanced forms of player impact.

+## Reproducibility

+All figures and summary statistics in this project can be reproduced by running the analysis notebook using the provided processed dataset and metric functions.

+## Data Notes

+Player-season statistics are sourced from publicly available aggregated league datasets.

 - Methodological details: see [`docs/methodology.md`](docs/methodology.md)
 - Processed metrics: [`data/processed/metrics_epl_2015_2024.csv`](data/processed/metrics_epl_2015_2024.csv)